sgoldenlab/simba/docs/classifier_validation.md

 * The `CLASSIFIER` drop-down menu: Select which behavioral classifications should be visualized in the output video clips.

 * The `TEXT COLOR` drop-down menu: Select the color of the text overlay that best suits your videos.

+* The `HIGHLIGHT TEXT COLOR` drop-down menu: If you have introduced some temporal "padding" in the `SECONDS` entry-box, we may want to highlight the text overlay when the behavior is actually happening to make it more salient.
+In this dropdown, select the color you wish to use for the text overlay when the behavior is happening.
+If `NONE`, then the text color selected in the `TEXT COLOR` dropdown will be used through-out the validation videos.

+* The `VIDEO SPEED` drop-down menu: We may want to slow down (or speed up) the validation videos to better undersatnd what is going on.
+In this dropdown select how much you'd like to slow down (or speed up) your videos.
+If `1.0`, the videos will be created in their original speed.
+If `0.5`, then the videos will be created at half speed.

 * The `CREATE ONE CLIP PER BOUT` checkbox: If you want to store the results as a separete video file for each detected bout, tick the `One clip per bout` checkbox.
 For example, if SimBA has detected 50 behavioral bouts, ticking this checkbox will create 50 separate video files.